IsaacSchemm/OpenTokFs/README.md

 Although this library is written in F#, it was written primarily to be used from a C# or VB.NET application.
 As such, it does not use option types;
 strings can be null, and Nullable<T> is used for value types.
+However, it does provide F#-friendly methods that return Async<T> and AsyncSeq<T> in addition to .NET-style methods that return Task<T>.

 Namespaces: